-Slack for executives and EAs: 11 ways to enhance communication and streamline tasks
+Slack for Executives and EAs: 11 ways to enhance communication and streamline tasks

 - Employee matters, such as hiring or grievances

-Make sure to add relevant forms in each appropriate channel’s canvas – an asynchronous file-sharing and communication tool – for quick access.
-Canvases can also be used to:
+Be sure to add relevant forms in each appropriate channel’s canvas–an asynchronous file-sharing and communication tool—for quick access.
+Canvas can also be used to:

-- Organise the information that your team needs regularly.
-Add frequently referenced resources so that teammates can find them without having to scroll through the conversation.
+- Organize the information that your team needs regularly.
+Add frequently referenced resources so teammates can find them without having to scroll through the conversation.

 - Take notes and align on key tasks with teammates.
-Organise priorities and collaborate on action items in the canvas in direct-message conversations.
+Organize priorities and collaborate on action items in the canvas in direct-message conversations.

 Recurring updates

 Need to know how the merger is going for your internal teams?
 What about the status of hitting the year’s revenue goal?
-Make it easier to stay in the loop with recurring updates.
+Make staying in the loop easier with recurring updates.
 These updates can include weekly status reports on projects or deliverables, top-of-mind or business updates, general team updates on ongoing tasks and priorities, and more.

 Recurring updates automatically send a message to relevant users, collect responses and populate their responses in a channel’s canvas.